-Anti-inflammatory medication (Eg. Ibuprofen, Naprosyn) aspirin products, and Acetaminophen can help with the chronic pain.
-Anti-fungals, and topical cortisone help with dryness, inflammation, and soreness.
+Anti-inflammatory medication such as Ibuprofen or Naprosyn aspirin products, and Acetaminophen can help with the chronic pain caused by heel fissures.
+Anti-fungal medication, and topical cortisone can also alleviate dryness, inflammation, and soreness.

 Temporary arch supports or custom molded orthotics can minimize the pressure on the spur or correct the foot position causing the pressure.
-These devices are good solution for long term treatment with or without surgical intervention.
+These devices are a good solution for long-term treatment of heel fissures, with or without surgical intervention.

-Reduction by either professional sharp debridement (shaving) or consistent filing will give temporary relief.
-Use caution with over the counter callus removal medication or pads.
-The medication is a type of acid that can cause an ulceration or infection if not used properly or in excess.
+Reduction of the heel fissure, by either professional sharp debridement (shaving) or consistent filing, will give temporary relief.
+Use caution with over the counter callus removal medication or pads, since this medication is a type of acid that can cause an ulceration or infection if not used properly or in excess.

 Order by Phone